Keto Thru-Hike: Lessons from One Year (& 2650 Miles) Later

 Whenever I'm talking about the hike and my decision to stay low carb for the length of the trail, I'm asked about what worked and what didn't, or what I would change if I could go back to my first step on that first day.

 There’s a reason why we launched a company.
-Each night, my keto dinner was a joy that I looked forward to at the end of each long day of hiking, and it's been so rewarding seeing others experience it as well.
+Each night, my keto dinners were a joy that I looked forward to at the end of each long day of hiking, and it's been so rewarding seeing others experience it as well.
 We're so happy that my PCT experience now helps others stay ketogenic during their outdoor adventures!

 The trail mix that Christopher made—rationed out in a bag for each day—was a treat I always looked forward to.
 I would often munch on it as I walked, not wanting to stop to eat for any more time than was necessary.
 There were miles that needed to be hiked and the trail mix kept me moving.